 If the snapshot operation exceeded the time limit for holding off I/O in frozen VM

-If you failed to take a quiesced virtual machine snapshot and the error reports:
+If you are unable to quiesce guest file system during snapshot creation and the error reports:

 "Cannot create a quiesced snapshot because the snapshot operation exceeded the time limit for holding off I/O in the frozen virtual machine"

 This occurs when you try to create a quiesced snapshot on a VM that does not have free space, or the I/O in the VM is high and the quiescing operation is unable to flush all the data to disk, while further I/O is created.